 The last thing you want is to discover an issue with your hunting boots while you’re on the hunt.
 Don’t put this off.
 Make sure your footwear – including socks – is comfortable and ready for the trip.

 If you need new boots this year, now is the time to make that purchase.
 Don’t put it off.
 Settle on a new pair of boots now, so that you have plenty of time to break them in before the season.
 If there are problems, you want to discover that sooner rather than later.
+We highly recommend Kenetrek Boots to all of our hunters.
+They are excellent mountain hunting boots, built to handle rugged terrain.
+We personally use and recommend the Kenetrek Mountain Extreme.
+Most of the time, we run the non-insulated version.
+For later season hunts or if your feet tend to run cold, you might consider the 400 Gram Insulated Mountain Extreme.
+LOH Outfitters is an authorized Kenetrek dealer.
+If you need boots for this season, please text us at 315-374-8209 and we will help you with an order.

 Likewise, you may want to try a few different socks of varying thickness to see which one works best with your boot.
 Finding the right boot/sock combo will keep your feet in the best possible condition on a long, tough hunt.
 Make sure you’re not using any cotton in your socks.
 We recommend a merino wool or merino-synthetic blend for the best performance.
 Even the best boots in the world won’t function properly if you’re wearing cotton or another sub-par sock underneath.